Disclaimer – the opinions expressed on this page and my site are those of my own and not that of my employer, current or former.

 But i won’t take the easy route.
 Let’s go into the details…

-Now let’s talk about the covert stuff Iran is known to be a part of… Specifically, Syria and Yemen.
+Now let’s talk about the covert stuff Iran is publicly known to be a part of… Specifically, Syria and Yemen.

 Syria – ok so Hezbollah has a route from Iran through Syria to Lebanon to Palestine.
 Hezbollah has a long history of small-scale bombings, firing local rockets and running arms.
 They have a small army and Iran supports this army with various resources.
 Let me for the record state – this is bad.
 Terrorism in any form, isn’t good for mankind.
 So why does Iran help Syria?
 Well the middle east is essentially split into two factions.
 Sunni and Shi’ite.
 This statement can also be a euphemism for Saudi Arabia vs. Iran.
 Saudi’s are Sunni and Iranians Shi’ite.